theoneandonlysolo/theGalperinAlgorithm/README.md

 To compute pi using block collisions, I needed formulas that give the **new velocities after two masses collide elastically in 1 dimension.**

-Instead of memorizing them, I derived them from first principles of Newton's laws, with the help of my one of my classmates and Physics professor.
+Instead of memorizing them, I derived them from first principles of Newton's laws, with the help of my one of my classmates.

 ## Step 1 — Define the symbols